BesnikShala/Milestone-project-1/README.md

 ## Design

 - #### Colour Scheme
-    - The three main colours used throughout are red white and blue.
+    - The three main colours used throughout are red, white and blue.
 These three simple colours were chosen to provide a simple and clean feel to the site.

 - #### Typography
     -    The Lato font is my main font which I chose to use throughout.
 I like how clean and simple this text looks, it is very readable and attractive.
 I used Sans Serif as my fallback font as this is one of the most common fonts.

 - #### Imagery
     - The imagery is key when trying to sell a service as the user needs to be able to see the end result.
 I chose professional imagery of the services being carried out to bring a sense of class to the brand image.
-The Gallery is also very key as this is somthing many people like to see when deciding if they would go ahead with the service.
-Mixing informative text with the imagery ina. form of a pop up modal was also key as a blank image on it's own does not appeal to many people.
+The Gallery is also very key as this is something many people like to see when deciding if they would go ahead with the service.
+Mixing informative text with the imagery in a form of a pop up modal was also key as a blank image on it's own does not appeal to many people.

 - #### Wireframes